 As a credit union, we do our best to keep our members’ information and accounts safe.
 As a result, criminals might try other angles.
 Instead of trying to get account information from us, they may target our members.

 One common strategy involves impersonating the credit union, another financial institution, or their fraud departments, via text messages.
 These texts can appear to be authentic and may request validation of recent card transactions.
 The purpose is to gather more information and gain access to your accounts.

-This type of fraud is known as SMishing (SMS text phishing).
-Obtaining card numbers, CV2 security codes (three-digit number on the back of the card), expiration dates, PINs and login information are the intent.
+Sending fraudulent texts is sometimes known as “SMishing” and refers to SMS text phishing.
+When scammers represent themselves as fraud services, they’re often trying to obtain card numbers, CV2 security codes (the three-digit number on the back of the card), expiration dates, PINs and sign-in information.